 A Portuguese doctor based in Goa published an account in 1563 in which he commented that the nuts come in pairs and that no-one had ever seen a nut growing on a tree but that their source was the ocean.
 The nuts were comparatively scarce and were highly prized.

 Interestingly, Goa became the main source of these nuts for the European market.
 They were not indigenous to Goa or anywhere near it; but Goa became the world’s most important clearing centre for exotic goods by the 16th century and so were brought to Goa for sale to European merchants.

-The vessel was acquired in London but it’s origins in India have been confirmed.
+The vessel was acquired in the UK but its origins in India have been confirmed.
 Careful inspection of the interior of the example here yielded this small fragment of early paper attached to the side of the nut.
 It is inscribed with several characters of what Dr Christopher Miller (a Canada-based independent specialist in Indic scripts) has kindly identified as Gujurati script.
 The script is likely to be printed (rather than handwritten) and there is an insufficient amount of script for a meaningful translation, but it is unlikely that the text has anything to do with the vessel itself.
 It seems likely that a piece of paper was used at some stage to wipe the vessel out and this (now old) fragment was left behind.
-The main benefit of this is to confirm the vessel’s origins as being in India.
+The main benefit of this is to confirm the vessel’s origins and mounts as being in India.

 Bennett, J., & R. Kelty, Treasure Ships: Art in the Age of Spices, Art Gallery of South Australia, 2014.